SOAR-Lab/agent-traj-visualization/README.md

 # TraceView

-TraceView is a Streamlit application for visualizing step-by-step agent trajectories as directed graphs over `Thought`, `Action`, and `Result` nodes.
-The app supports AutoCodeRover-style traces and uploaded user traces, and lets you inspect:
+TraceView is a Streamlit application for labeling and visualizing step-by-step agent trajectories as directed graphs over `Thought`, `Action`, and `Result` nodes.
+The app supports bundled AutoCodeRover-style traces and uploaded user traces, and lets you inspect:

 - step-level action categories
 - labeled semantic relations between trajectory elements
 - reconstructed trajectory text for each step
-- final patch outcome metadata
+- final patch outcome metadata when it is available for bundled datasets

 The result is an interactive trace viewer for studying how an agent moves through a software engineering task, where it stays aligned, where it loops, and where it diverges or breaks down.